capprogram/2017bootcamp-general/python-data-analysis.md

 You can join multiple selection criteria together by using the `&` sign.
 Let's say rather than zooming in on your plot like we did earlier, you decide you just want to plot the data that meet certain criteria, i.e., temperature ranges from 80-100 and humidity from 10-40.
 To start this selection, write `sel2=np.where((temperature > 80) & (temperature < 100))`.
 Go ahead and overplot this selection: `plot(humidity[sel2],temperature[sel2],'g*',markersize=15)`.
 You should find that the overplotted symbols range from 80-100 in temperature.
 Finish the selection to restrict the humidity range from 10-40.
 Overplot using 'r+' (red plus signs).
 Put this final combined selection into your Editor file.

-To finalize your plot so you can submit it with your program file, first retitle the plot with your name and the assignment, e.g., `Jane Doe Python Tutorial`, then save it (the zoomed in version with the bottom right point cut out and red plus signs overplotted) to a file.
-Keep a folder in your user directory for the class with your final efforts on this and all future python tutorials for us to check.
+Save your final plot (the zoomed in version with the bottom right point cut out and red plus signs overplotted) to a file.
+Keep a folder in your user directory with your final efforts on this and other tutorials.